 Be transparent: Before the discussion starts, make sure the employee is clear about the decision process.
 It should have been clearly communicated before, but if not you need to make sure there is no misunderstanding.
 Transparency in the decision process is critical.

 Do not debate: The end of year appraisal discussion is more an announcement than a conversation.
 It is not a Performance Management conversation.
 It is not a Career conversation.
-Keep it brief and schedule separate meetings for the performance and the career discussions.
+Keep it brief.
+Schedule separate meetings for the performance and the career discussions.

-Do not negotiate: At this stage, annual bonuses or the promotions have already been decided and there is nothing an employee can do about it.
+Do not negotiate: At this stage, annual bonuses and promotions have already been decided and there is nothing an employee can do about it.
 “The number” is set, do not open the option to negotiation.
 It can only increase the employee’s feeling of unfairness, lack of transparency and frustration.

 2. TALK EARLY AND OFTEN